A quick start guide to help you setup your Syrus 4G IoT Telematics Gateway.

 - GPS Active Antenna for accelerometer alignment/calibration purposes

 - Suggested antennas:

 - DCT Antennas

 Note that for dual colored cables, the first color is the primary which accounts for 90% of the cable's color, the secondary color is a thin line of the cable.

 - Make sure the Syrus is unplugged from any power source.

 - Connect the 4 pin power molex to the Syrus and connect the RED and BLACK power cables to the 12 volt power supply (preferably to the DC connectors if you have one).
 Wait a few seconds while the device boots up.
-The boot up process can take from 20-30 seconds.
+The boot up process takes about ~30 seconds.